jacksonchen1998/Google-Compose-2022-Agentina-Squad/README.md

-Woof App
+Google-Compose-2022-Agentina-Squad
 ==================================

-The Woof app is a list of dog photos with information about them including their name, age, and favorite activity.
+The Agentina app is a list of Agentina's football player's photos with information about them including their name, age, and their team.
 This app also uses Material Design to create a beautiful app experience for the user.

 Introduction
 ------------